-- Propose and develop a CCMP from its formulation with Cercarbono. - Migrate an existing CCMP from other standards or certification schemes to Cercarbono's voluntary carbon certification scheme (See Figure 4).
+- Propose and develop a CCMP from its original formulation with Cercarbono. - Existing CCMP's migration from other standards or certification schemes to Cercarbono's voluntary carbon certification scheme (see Figure 3).

 In the first option, the CCMP should follow the steps described in Section 6.
-For the second option, the CCMP, in addition to the section, should consider the decision tree presented in Figure 4.
+For the second option, the CCMP, in addition to the provisions of that section, should consider the decision tree presented in Figure 3.